FaultyTwo/MAX51X-arduino-lib/README.md

 void resetDac(bool dac); // FOR MAX518/MAX519
 void resetDac(); // FOR MAX517
 ```
-Reset an output of a DAC to zero.
+Reset an output of a 'DAC' to zero.

 For MAX518/MAX519:<br>
-Use logic 0 to choose DAC0, and use logic 1 to choose DAC1.
+Use logic 0 to choose 'DAC0', and use logic 1 to choose 'DAC1'.

 **^Doesn't work with DAC1 in MAX518/MAX519 for a strange reason.**

 ```C
 void resetBothDac(); // FOR MAX518/MAX519
 ```
-Reset both outputs of DACs.
+Reset both outputs of DACs to zero.

 **^Limited to MAX518/519, and is considered as error when invoked with MAX517 class.**